 Bunker Hill is a tiny town located in the state of Indiana.
-With a population of 858 people and two constituent neighborhoods, Bunker Hill is the 325th largest community in Indiana.
-Bunker Hill has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 851 people and two constituent neighborhoods, Bunker Hill is the 325th largest community in Indiana.
+Much of the housing stock in Bunker Hill was built prior to World War II, making it one of the older and more historic towns in the country.

-Bunker Hill is a blue-collar town, with 47.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Bunker Hill is a town of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Bunker Hill who work in office and administrative support (12.44%), food service (9.78%), and sales jobs (7.11%).
+Bunker Hill is a blue-collar town, with 37.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Bunker Hill is a town of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Bunker Hill who work in office and administrative support (16.08%), sales jobs (8.04%), and food service (7.04%).

-Bunker Hill is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Bunker Hill doesn't have a public transportation system that people use for their commute.

-The per capita income in Bunker Hill in 2010 was $17,768, which is lower middle income relative to Indiana, and low income relative to the rest of the US.
-This equates to an annual income of $71,072 for a family of four.
+The per capita income in Bunker Hill in 2018 was $22,387, which is lower middle income relative to Indiana and the nation.
+This equates to an annual income of $89,548 for a family of four.
 However, Bunker Hill contains both very wealthy and poor people as well.

 The people who call Bunker Hill home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bunker Hill residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bunker Hill include Irish, English, Italian, and Scottish.
+The greatest number of Bunker Hill residents report their race to be White, followed by Asian.
+Important ancestries of people in Bunker Hill include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Bunker Hill is English.
-Other important languages spoken here include Spanish and Hebrew.
+Other important languages spoken here include Italian and Polish.